nitinvijay23/Useful-Python-Notebooks/README.md

 2. XKCD Comics

   It downloads the images from XKCD web comics site and create a pdf of all the images.

+ 3. Subtitle Downloader

+  Enter the name of movie and the year of release and there you go.
+Subtitle will be automatically downloaded from      http://www.subscene.co.in/